sininen-blue/2526-first-sem/computer-organization-and-architecture/all/day_08.md

 How buses work can be described in terms of a Master/Slave relationship.

-Active buses (masters) can intitiate bus transfers whereas passive (slaves) buses wait for requests.
+Active buses (masters) can initiate bus transfers whereas passive (slaves) buses wait for requests.

-WAhen the CPU orders a disk controller to read or write, the CPU is acting as themaster and the disk controller is the slave.
+When the CPU orders a disk controller to read or write, the CPU is acting as the master and the disk controller is the slave.

 But later, the disk controller may act as the master when it commands the memory to accept the words it is reading from disk

-There are several combinations of master and slave relationships possible, with the only rule being that memory can never be a master

 <small class="text-right float-right w-1/2">As a note on terminology, master/slave is being replaced with more neutral terms like controller/target or initiator/responder.
 But master/slave is still widely used in technical documentation</small>